 Many goat owners breed their almost-yearlings.
 A friend told me she does this so that the doe will kid for the first time while her bones are still soft, and I see the wisdom in that.

-I personally wait until the doe is about eighteen months old.
+I personally wait until the doe is about seventeen months old.
 I prefer to let her mature a bit more before she kids.
 Again, it's a personal decision.

-I hadn't even known she was pregnant, and I felt terrible that I hadn't given her any prenatal care and special feeding, especially since she was so young.
+I hadn't even known Lavender was pregnant, and I felt terrible that I hadn't given her any prenatal care and special feeding, especially since she was so young.

-Lavender grew up to be just as big and healthy as the rest of my goats though, in spite of it all, and the baby was healthy.
-So I know I can breed them earlier, but I still prefer to let them mature a bit more than that.
+Lavender grew up to be just as big and healthy as the rest of my goats though, in spite of it all, and her baby was healthy.

 How long can you milk a goat?

-As soon as a doe give birth, or "freshens," she begins producing milk.
+As soon as a doe gives birth, or "freshens," she begins producing milk.

 The first milk is colostrum, full of antibodies for the newborn kids.